SamBorisov/Bridge/README.md

 ## What could be better?
 The current branch doesn't have any validation and it's quite centralized!
 However...

 Bridge has a second branch [Bridge2](https://github.com/SamBorisov/Bridge/tree/Bridge2) that has good documentation, it is also working with Observers and Defenders!
 This is an entirely new bridge that's more secure.
-There are links for the Observer/Defender and the Front-End that are built from others, working as a team!
+There are links for the Observer/Defender and the Front-End that are built by others, working as a team!

 ## Technology used
 Solidity, OpenZeppelin, Hardhat, Node.js, React, Ethers and more